Big retailers team up on mobile payments plan

-A group of big retailers that includes Wal-Mart Stores Inc, Target Corp and Japan's 7-Eleven is developing a mobile payment network, adding to the proliferation of options that let consumers pay with smartphones.
+Big retailers such as Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Japan's 7-Eleven said on Wednesday they were developing a mobile payment network, adding to the proliferation of options that let consumers pay with smartphones.

-The system, known as Merchant Customer Exchange, is a retailer-led initiative that would match similar services from Google Inc, which began operating its own system last year on its Android devices.

-The group of retailers, which account for about $1 trillion in annual sales, wants to make sure it has a say in the development of standards for mobile payments, Terry Scully, Target's president of financial and retail services, said on Wednesday.
+The group of retailers, which accounts for about $1 trillion in annual sales, wants to make sure it has a say as standards for mobile payments are developed, said Terry Scully, Target's president of financial and retail services.

 "What we are looking for is a broad, seamless experience across all retail formats," Scully said.

-The group is in discussions with financial institutions, technology companies and telecommunications providers to set up a backbone for the payment system, Scully said, but he could not forecast when the system would be in stores.
+The group is in discussions with financial institutions, technology companies and telecommunications providers to set up the backbone of the payment system, Scully said, but he could not forecast when the system would be in stores.

 "While speed to market is important, we really are focused on doing it right," Scully said.